edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Convert daily reanalysis data into daily s2s forecast and hindcast formats using calc-daily-s2s-forecast-format.py and calc-daily-s2s-hindcast-format.py.

 Convert raw 6hourly precipitation s2s forecasts and hindcasts into 6hourly accumulated files using calc-6hourly-accumulated-variables.py.
 Then, convert the t2m and tp into daily forecast and hindcast files using calc-daily-from-6hourly.py.
 Finally, create a single continuous low resolution forecast/hindcast for lead-times 1 to 46 using create-daily-1to46day-low-res-forecast.py.

+3: Processing, verifying and plotting

+Figure 1: calculate era5 and s2s anomalies for the fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py calculate era5 binaries and s2s probabilities for the fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
+Calculate the fmsess and fbss using verify/calc-score-s2s-forecast.py.
+Plot figure 1 using plot-fig-01.py.

+Figure 2:

+Figure 3:

+Figure 4:

+Figure 5:

+Figure 6: